gilbarbara/react-inlinesvg/README.md

 **uniquifyIDs** {boolean} ▶︎ `false`
 Create unique IDs for each icon.

-> Additional props will be spread over the SVG element.
+> Any additional props will be passed down to the SVG element.

 ### Example